Political risk analyst

 Working hours

-Working hours vary depending on your role and employer, but you'll typically work Monday to Friday.
-Your work will usually be project based, so your hours will depend on client needs and deadlines, and can be long.
+Working hours vary depending on your role and employer, but you'll typically work 37 hours a week, Monday to Friday.
+Your work is usually project based, so your hours will depend on client needs and deadlines.
+There may be times when you have to work extra hours to meet deadlines.

-Part-time work and career breaks are typically possible and are more likely in larger organisations.
+Part-time work is possible and is more likely in larger organisations.
+There may also be opportunities for hybrid or remote working.

 What to expect

 - Work is fast paced as you'll be responding to complex and often rapidly shifting political and international developments.
-This can be exciting, but also a challenge and you'll need to adapt quickly and work well under pressure.
+This can be exciting but also a challenge, and you'll need to adapt quickly and perform well under pressure.

-- Most risk consultancies, financial services firms, and headquarters of businesses with intelligence and risk divisions are in capital and major cities.
-There are opportunities throughout the UK and internationally.
+- Employers, particularly consultancies, financial services firms and businesses with intelligence and risk divisions, are typically based in major cities in the UK and worldwide.

 Qualifications

 A degree in a social science or humanities subject is the most common entry route into the role of political risk analyst.
-The following subjects in particular may help:
+The following subjects may be particularly helpful:

 - business